adzcai/rlbook/README.md

 And cites multiple papers like {cite}`silver_mastering_2016,mnih_playing_2013` using their citekeys from the BibTeX file

-Blocks need to have a `:name:` property:
+Figures and tables need to have a `:name:` property:

 ```{figure} ../path/to/image.jpg
 :name: fig-label

 This is the caption, which must exist in order for this figure to be referenced
 ```

+Images can't be referenced:

 ```{image} ../images/fun-fish.png
 :alt: fishy